Student Arrest Self-Disclosure Form

 5. What about the distinction between arrests and convictions?

 We recognize that arrests do not represent an adjudicated conviction or an admission of guilt.
-Disclosure of an arrest is understood as that - simply an arrest - and may result in follow-up questions by staff in Student Affairs - Policy, Accountability, and Critical Events (PACE).
+Disclosure of an arrest is understood as that - simply an arrest - and may result in follow-up questions by staff in the Policy, Accountability, and Critical Events (PACE) unit of the Student Affairs Division.
 Our focus at all times is on the underlying behavior.
-For those arrests that are referred to the University Judiciary Committee (and only where the underlying offense falls within the UJC’s jurisdiction), a UJC hearing is generally delayed until the underlying criminal matter is fully resolved in court.
-However, we believe it is important to know in a timely fashion when a student has been charged with a crime.
+For those arrests that are referred to the University Judiciary Committee (and only where the underlying offense falls within the UJC’s jurisdiction), a UJC trial is generally delayed until the underlying criminal matter is fully resolved in court.
 What ultimately occurs in a criminal proceeding may certainly inform any action the University considers taking, but it does not dictate the University’s response.

 6. What about criminal charges that have been dismissed or expunged?